These rifles in .450 Bushmaster will increase your range this season.

 Mossberg Patriot Synthetic

 Maybe you have been wanting to pick up a straight-wall cartridge rifle for a while, but the price has been scaring you away.
 Mossberg offers their Patriot platform chambered in .450 Bushmaster for just $359.
 Now you have no excuse to not go out and extend your range this season.
-The Patriot has a 20-inch barrel that is already threaded.
+The Patriot has a simple matte blued finish and a 20-inch barrel that is already threaded.
 The barrel has a 1:24 rate of twist to provide great accuracy at longer distances.
 No longer will you have to watch that buck across that cornfield walk out of range and out of sight forever.
 This rifle has a synthetic stock which helps drop the weight down to 6.5 pounds.
+The overall length is just a hair over 40 inches making for a compact package.
 It has weaver style bases for mounting a scope.
 There is a lot to like about this rifle in a very affordable package.